strategineer/personal-website/content/bin/rpg/glogm/index.md

 Starting Skill: Ask your GM.

-##### Innate Spell Potential Manifested
+##### Innate Magical Potential Manifestation

-{{< glogm >}} Everyone is born with the potential to access innate magical abilities but whether or not one learns to access one's abilities, one's innate magical potential manifests in everyone from birth either:
+{{< glogm >}} Everyone is born with the potential to access innate magical abilities but most people go their whole lives without ever accessing their abilities.
+However, whether or not someone learns to access their innate magical potential, their innate magical potential will visibly manifest itself in either of the following ways:

 - As a physical mark, extra appendage, abnormality on your body (burning hand, translucent skin, etc.), think Fallout mutations.
 - As a spiritual aura that surrounds you, think JoJo.
-- As a familiar that follows you around, think His Dark Materials. {{< /glogm >}}
+- As a familiar that follows you around, think His Dark Materials.
+- As anything else that a particularly creative player can come up with.

+This visible manifestation may hint at what a person innate magical potential is.
+Although, that's not always the case.

+{{< /glogm >}}

 #### A: Spellcasting